bbc/gel/README.md

 It's just HTML, so you only need to open up a web browser :-)

-If you're trying to preview the site running off of your desktop, I recommend using [the awesome 'serve' module](https://www.npmjs.com/package/serve).
+If you're trying to preview the site running off of your desktop, you can run the `serve` script:

-From the project base directory simply run...
+From the project base directory...

-- `serve`
+- `npm run serve`

-Then navigate to the resulting server address like so: `http://localhost:8888/gel/components/hello-world` using whatever hostname and port is appropriate.
+Then navigate to the resulting server address like `http://localhost:3000/components/hello-world` (or using whatever hostname and port is appropriate).

 ## Licence